 Exactly.
 If you read or listen to a lot of books it’s just smarter to use Scribd right now.
 Maybe it won’t always be that way.
 There may come a time that Scribd gets greedy and raises their rates or limits the number of audiobooks you can listen to.
 Who knows?
 But for now, I’d take advantage of it.

 Quite honestly I didn’t write this review to push people towards Audible.
 It’s just not a good service.
 I would much rather everyone wise up and see the value that Scribd is offering and snap that deal up.

-In order to cancel your Audible subscription you need to be using the desktop version of their site.
-This means that you can’t cancel through the Audible app and you can’t cancel on your mobile phone and tablet unless you click “desktop version” and view it on there.
+In order to cancel your Audible subscription, you need to be using the desktop version of their site.
+This means that you can’t cancel through the Audible smartphone app and you can’t cancel on your mobile phone and tablet unless you click “desktop version” and view it on there.

-I would highly suggest you cancel your account using a laptop computer or a PC, just to be sure you’re doing it right.
+If you’re going to cancel your subscription, I would highly suggest you cancel your Audible account using a laptop computer or a PC, just to be sure you’re doing it right.

 - Log in to your Audible account